kingfadzi/navdocs/KEY_CONCEPTS.md

 ### **For Platform Engineers:**
 - No manual flag strings (compiled from profiles)
-- No manual kMigrator commands (automated by deploy.py)
+- No manual kMigrator commands (automated by orchestrator)
 - Instant rollback (download from GitLab artifacts, redeploy)

 ### **For Operations:**